AI Research Assistant: Benefits, Use Cases, and Key Features

 Use clear recordings, well-structured questions, and consistent research methods to gain reliable insights.

-2. Customize Tags and Categories
+2. Customize tags and categories

 AI is great at recognizing patterns, but it doesn’t know your product like you do.